department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/reschedule-appointments/reschedule-appointments-initiative-brief.md

   - Qualitative feedback from surveys
 * How does this initiative help further OCTO-DE's mission and goals?
   - Improve user satisfaction
-  - Meet user expectations of available online transaction
+  - Meet user expectations of available online transactions

  <details>